Skip to main content

 When an AO is filed, the Environmental Court will sign the AO in the event that it is properly served on a respondent, the respondent does not request a hearing within 15 days of receipt of the AO, and the AO otherwise meets the requirements of 10 V.S.A.
 Chapter 201.
 When signed by the Environmental Court, the AO becomes a Judicial Order.

-Final AO documents issued since 1996 as well as final AOs issued by the Vermont Natural Resources Board are available.
+Final AO documents issued since 1996 as well as final AOs issued by Act 250 are available.

 Assurances of Discontinuance